Dependencies

 : punctuation

 This is used for any piece of punctuation in a clause, regardless of its function.
 The punctuation mark is attached to the head of the phrase or clause to which it belongs unless this introduces a non-projective dependency.
-More discussion on punctuation can be found on the universal dependency page (u-dep/punct).
+More discussion on punctuation can be found on the universal dependency page (punct).

 remnant